-Charter bus strikes bridge overpass on Long Island
+NY high school students injured when bus strikes overpass

 LAKEVIEW, N.Y.
-(AP) — New York State Police say a charter bus has struck a bridge overpass on Long Island.
+(AP) — A charter bus carrying teenagers returning from a spring break trip has struck a bridge overpass on Long island, seriously injuring six passengers and mangling the entire length of the top of the bus.

-It happened shortly after 9 p.m.
+New York State Police say the crash happened shortly after 9 p.m.
 Sunday on the Southern State Parkway in Lakeview.
+Thirty-seven other passengers suffered minor injuries.

-Authorities tell Newsday that the bus was carrying dozens of teenagers and adults.
+Video shows teenagers sitting and standing outside of the white damaged bus, some draped in blankets, as firefighters inspect the wreckage.
+Multiple ambulances and fire trucks responded to the scene.

-There was no immediate word on any injuries.
-Traffic on the parkway was halted in both directions.
+Police say the 38 students from various Long Island high schools, along with five chaperones, had just returned from Kennedy Airport and were heading to a shopping mall to meet up with parents.

 Most Read Nation & World Stories